Low White Blood Cell Count (Neutropenia)

 - Hand washing, hand washing, hand washing!
 This includes the patient and those around the patient.

-- Avoid large crowds where you may come into contact with germs, such as shopping malls, church, or public transportation.
+- Avoid large crowds where you may come in contact with germs, such as shopping malls, church, or public transportation.
 If need be, go at off peak hours to avoid the crowds.

 - Avoid anyone who is sick (including colds), including other people in your household that are sick.